tavaresrodrigo/settingLimitsToContainers/README.md

 We will see in this article that when it comes to Linux containers, it’s actually important to set resource limits.

-By default there is no any mechanisms avoiding your containers to consume the all the memory available in your host, if a process is allowed to consume unlimited resources in your container, your cluster can quickly run out of Memory and CPU, disrupting your deployment thereby starving legitimate applications.
+By default there is no any mechanisms avoiding your containers to consume all the memory available in your host, if a process is allowed to allocate unlimited resources in your container, your cluster can quickly run out of Memory and CPU, disrupting your deployment thereby starving legitimate applications.

 ### In this article I will show you: